quietui/quiet/docs/docs/components/button.md

 ### Image buttons

 Image buttons are a special appearance that let you create application icons and other picture-based buttons using images.
-Unlike other variants, image buttons conform to the size of the image you slot in.
+Set the `appearance` attribute to `image` to create an image button.
+Image buttons are designed to conform to the size of the image you slot in.

 ```html {.example}
 <quiet-button appearance="image">